Clan MacIver

-Clan MacIver or Clan MacIvor, also known as Clan Iver, is a Scottish clan recognised by the Lord Lyon King of Arms.
+Clan MacIver or Clan MacIvor, also known as Clan Iver, is a Scottish clan documented by the Lord Lyon King of Arms.
 The clan, however, does not have a chief recognised by the Lord Lyon King of Arms.
 Because of this the clan can be considered an armigerous clan.
 The clan name of MacIver is of Gaelic origin, derived from an Old Norse personal name.
 Various forms of the surname MacIver, like MacGiver, are considered sept names (followers or members) of several historically large Scottish clans, such as clans Campbell and Mackenzie.
 There exists a Clan Iver society in Fife, Scotland.

 Origin of the name

 The surname MacIver is an Anglicisation of the Gaelic MacÌomhair "meaning son of Ìomhar".
 The Gaelic personal name Ìomhar is derived from the Old Norse Ivarr.
 An early man bearing the surname MacIver was Malcolm McIuyr, whose appears on a list of men in the Sheriffdom of Argyll/Lorne in 1292.